eitansuez/inference-extension-exploration/docs/index.md

 1. Any requests specifying the model "tweet-summary" will match this inference model
 1. This model is marked with a `criticality` of Critical
 1. This model is associated with the above inference pool, meaning that matching requests will be routed to our cpu deployment
-1. Through `targetModels` we are configuring which of the two extension models ("tweet-summary-0" or "tweet-summary-1") to target.
+1. Through `targetModels` we are configuring which of the two extension models ("tweet-summary-0" or "tweet-summary-1") to target, or what weight distributions to give to each.

 ```shell